Bulking And Cutting For Women

 This is actually somewhat true, but when you understand the process in its entirety, you will see that it’s not a bad thing.

-What you need to keep in mind is that any excess fat you gain in your bulk will be taken care of in your cut.
+What you need to keep in mind is that any excess fat you gain in your bulk will be taken care of in your cut and any muscle lost through your cut will be taken care of in your next bulk.

 Bulking is just lifting weights